Here is an updated version of Fairfield’s Rehab and Construction Loan FAQ.

 We don’t have specific underwriting guidelines.
 As far as credit, I am not looking for a perfect credit score (though we do have quite a few borrowers with credit scores in the 700s).
 I am looking at a pattern of payment over time.
 If a person has had a few bumps in the road or even a BK, for example, along the way, this doesn’t bother me.
 What concerns me is the borrower who has consistently shown a disregard for debt obligations over a period of time.
 I probably won’t want to get into a project relationship with this person.

 Regarding financial strength (net worth and income), my primary concern is seeing that the borrower has either enough income (stated) or enough cash or liquid assets (stated) to get through the project (even if setbacks occur).
-That means showing the capacity to make payments for the duration of the project (if an interest reserve account has not been set up) and it becomes necessary to weather a few bumps in the road if the project doesn’t go exactly as planned.
+That means showing the capacity to (a) make payments for the duration of the project (if an interest reserve account has not been set up) and (b) weather a few bumps in the road if the project doesn’t go exactly as planned.
 Beyond that, we don’t expect our borrowers to have any great wealth.
 We know that they are in the process of attempting to build something, and sometimes that starts from practically nothing.

 What is the term of your loan and how are the payments handled?